harshkhandeparkar/svgsaver-reboot/README.md

 [Fork] A modern, updated, typescript version of the popular Javascript library [Hypercubed/svgsaver](https://github.com/Hypercubed/svgsaver).
 ***

+**NOTE: THIS LIBRARY IS NOT READY FOR PRODUCTION AND IS ONLY USED INTERNALLY IN [rainbow-board](https://github.com/harshkhandeparkar/rainbow-board).**

 Download an SVG element as an SVG or PNG file, including CSS defined styles.

 [![NPM version][npm-badge]][npm]